VirusPilot/ogn-pi34/README.md

 Script to built an OGN station on a Pi4 (Pi3) based on a fresh Raspbian Buster Lite image

 ## preparation
-During the setup process you will be asked to edit (using nano) two files, one of them is "myPlace.conf" for which you should have the following credentials at hand:
+During the setup process you will be asked to edit (using nano) two files, one of them is `myPlace.conf` for which you should have the following credentials at hand:
 - SDR device number (to avoid conflicts if you have multiple SDRs installed)
 - SDR frequency correction [ppm] (this can also be measured and mofified accordingly post install if unknown)
 ```